clairey-zx81/json-model/SPEC.md

 Property `|` value must be an array of models.
 A value matches this model if it matches _any_ model in the list.
-If the list is empty, no value matches, thus it is equivalent to `"$NONE"`
+If the list is empty, no value matches, thus it is equivalent to `"$NONE"`.

 ### Xor Operator Model